cathystanton/election-blog/content/post/2024-11-16-post-election-reflection/index.md

 slug: "post-election-reflection"
 categories: []
 tags: []
+output:
+  extra_dependencies: ['amsmath', 'someotherpackage']
 ---

 <h2>
 Recap of my 2024 Presidential Election Forecast Model
 </h2>

 This semester, I explored a variety of indicators and datasets week-to-week to predict the outcome of the 2024 U.S. Presidential Election.
 Most posts on this blog used one *type* of data (e.g. economic, polling, demographic, advertising) to predict the election outcome.
-For my final model, I chose to amalgamate data from across these sets into one big dataset, and then run a regression on each state, to see which predictors were most effective in explaining variance in Democratic Vote Share over time, based on their value for `\(R^2\)`.
+For my final model, I chose to amalgamate data from across these sets into one big dataset, and then run a regression on each state, to see which predictors were most effective in explaining variance in Democratic Vote Share over time, based on their value for R<sup>2</sup>.
 Then in each state, I fit a new multilinear regression just using the top 5 most predictive variables and predicted Democratic Vote Share based on that.
 For some variables, data comes from as far back as 1972.
 In creating a 2024 dataset to predict on, I had to use some *projected* metrics, which may have influenced my model’s accuracy (for example, I had to use projected demographic data since the last Census was conducted in 2020, and I had to use *projected turnout*, from the political scientist Michael McDonald’s prediction, because there did not exist *actual* turnout data for 2024 when I was making my prediction).
 My model did not make a prediction for Washington D.C. due to a lack of data, nor did it predict the national popular vote share, but it did generate percentages of the Democratic Vote Share in every state.

 <h2>
 Results and Accuracy of the Model